 Start with the seams.
 A gingerbread house needs to sit in position as you add the decorative parts to it.
 If you make the seams first and let the icing harden in place before you start on the other decorations, it will be much more sturdy.
 You can also cover the untidy seam areas later when you add more icing.
 So build the house totally before you add any other decor items.

 Take plenty of time.
+Making gingerbread houses takes time and patience.
 Sure, we all want that project to be done so that we can move on to other pressing holiday things, but a good gingerbread house takes time to make.
 The icing needs to set for at least a few hours and sometimes over night.
 If you plan to bake from scratch, you will need an extra day.
 One to make the pieces and one to do the decorating.

 Don’t be limited by your kit.
 A basic gingerbread kit will give you everything you need to make a house, but think outside the box a bit.
 What else do you have on hand to add some extra pizzazz to the house?
 Pretzels, striped gum, ribbon candy, and candy canes all make great decor items.
 Mini marshmallows can be used in any number of ways to resemble snow.